 SCREEN: The open analysis button at the top of the dia popup window is clicked, and the previously saved dda dataset is loaded.

 When a heat map appears at the bottom left, displaying a polygon of windows running diagonally across the graph, click and drag to resize the polygon so that it fits the data in the heat map [1].
-In the window settings at the right of the windows, set the mass width and the horizontal overlap, both in Da (daltons) [2].

 SCREEN: A heat map appears at the bottom left, which shows a polygon of windows running diagonally across the graph.
 The polygon is resized by clicking and dragging it to fit the data in the heat map.

-SCREEN: The mass width and horizontal overlap are set in Da in the window settings at the right of the windows.

-Set the number of mobility windows in the per mass width and the vertical overlap [1].
+Set the number of mobility windows in the per mass width and the overlap [1].
 Click Calculate Windows on the bottom right of the popup to see the windows displayed with the new settings [2].
 Once suitable, click Apply dia-PASEF (Pasef) Windows to Method [3].

-SCREEN: The number of mobility windows in the per mass width and the vertical overlap being set.
+SCREEN: The number of mobility windows in the per mass width and the overlap being set.

 SCREEN: Calculate Windows is clicked on the bottom right of the popup, and the windows with the new settings are displayed.